 Let’s start with the pedals.

 Do you feel comfortable while pedalling?
 Does your foot lay completely flat or maybe you roll up your toes to make pedalling more effective?
 Take a moment and just focus on your feets movement.
-If nothing bad happens than there is a strong possibility that you have a good enough position of your foots on the pedals.
-But if you notice something wrong then find out if ball of your foot is in line with the centre of the pedals and if not, make a small adjustments by moving cleats one way or another.
-Ride, feel the difference and then, if necessary make another adjustments.
+If nothing bad happens then there is a strong possibility that you have a good enough position of your feet on the pedals.
+But if you notice something wrong then find out if the ball of your foot is in line with the centre of the pedals and if not, make small adjustments by moving cleats one way or another.
+Ride, feel the difference and then if necessary make another adjustment.
 This is fairly straight forward process and sooner or later you will find a comfortable set up.
-And if your pedals allows for a side to side adjustment, experiment with that too (for example if your knee while pedalling is not in line with pedals but pointing outside you should move the feet also outside to counter this effect).
+And if your pedals allow for a side to side adjustment, experiment with that too (for example if your knee while pedalling is not in line with pedals but pointing outside you should move the feet also outside to counter this effect).
 Mine pedals are unfortunately fixed in terms of side to side movement (although I could buy a longer spindle for my Speedplay Frogs).

 Moving on to the saddle.